adamsilver/adamsilver.io-jekyll/_posts/2015-12-27-why-hover-menus-are-problematic.md

 With hover, a user can accidentally open a menu even though they never intended it and when this happens it obscures the content behind disrupting the experience.

 Also, if a user intends to click a link within a page, when the menu pops open just before clicking that link, the user may end up navigating away accidentally.
-I have seen this happen several times and it's a very bad experience indeed.
+I have seen this happen several times and it's a poor experience.

 <div class="image">
 	<figure>